-Since safety and efficiency is our priority, we recommend schools arrive to and dismiss from the arena together.
+Safety and efficiency is our priority, we recommend schools arrive to and dismiss from the arena together.
 Parents are encouraged to meet their performers back at school after the concert.

-Also, registered teachers have access to our use our online Professional Community in which to pose questions, suggestions etc, as well as to gain general information about the AYV concert, materials, repertoire and more.
+Additionally, registered teachers have access to our use our online Professional Community in which to pose questions, suggestions etc, as well as to gain general information about the AYV concert, materials, repertoire and more.
 Most importantly, teachers can find advice, teaching techniques, and/or have opportunities to connect with others to continuously share educational ideas for not only AYV, but for their classroom practice as a whole.

 As many as you like!
 We ask that you try to make an educated guess when giving us your approximate numbers, as we fill the chorus area of the arena based on your approximate numbers.